The WATCHMAN™ device

 - Lack of reversal agents for alternative oral anticoagulants.

 Your cardiologist places the WATCHMAN™ device into your heart via a minimally invasive technique using a small puncture into a vein in your groin.
-A catheter delivers the device to your LAA under x-ray and ultrasound guidance.
+A catheter delivers the device to your left atrial appendage (LAA) under x-ray and ultrasound guidance.
 The procedure typically takes 1 to 2 hours.

 You will receive both local and general anesthesia for the procedure.
 The average length of stay following the procedure is 1 day, so most patients are able to go home the next day.
 For at least 6 months following the procedure you will be required to take a blood thinner, and you will be on an aspirin regimen long term.